qrdate/qrdate/README.md

 `t`       | Timestamp (UNIX)
 `s`       | Signature
-`e`       | Random salt (32 bytes by default) - `e` for entropy `p`       | Public key to use
+`e`       | Random salt (32 bytes by default) - `e` for entropy `p`       | Public key fingerprint to use (SHA256)

-This type of URL can be parsed without external parties as it contains both the signature and public key.
+This type of URL can be parsed without external parties as it contains both the signature and public key fingerprint.
 Therefore, for example, a system that generates QR Dates every minute through a script to serve on a static website is possible.
+For automatic validation, the consuming client must implement some sort of a key store.

 ## Contact